BBurgarella/SetupBPTemplateDFlat/README.md

 ## Usage

 1. Open the `SetupBPTemplate.exe` application.
 As an administrator, it requires these rights because it will make sure that every Unity process is closed to avoid locked files problems
-3. Select your Wrath of the Righteous install directory by clicking the "Select" button next to "Wrath of the Righteous Install Directory".
+3. Select your Wrath of the Righteous install directory.
 The default directory is `C:\Program Files (x86)\Steam\steamapps\common\Pathfinder Second Adventure`.
 4. Select your BasicTemplate directory
 5. Select your mod project directory.
 5. Select your mod Unity project directory.